Lebanese Food Tours

-Lebanese desserts can be considered as artworks.
-There are a lot of variations of the filo pastry, combines with syrup and nuts; there are the creamy sweets full of ashta (a clotted cream); and melting shortbread often filled with date nuts or paste; and a lot more.
+Lebanese desserts can be considered artworks.
+There are a lot of variations of the filo pastry, combines with syrup and nuts; there are the creamy sweets full of ashta (a clotted cream), melting shortbread often filled with date nuts or paste; and a lot more.

-The variety of fresh fruits makes Lebanon very popular for their after-dinner desserts.
-Figs, grapes, persimmons, tangerines, oranges, apples, and melons are great Baklava treats – a flaky, sweet pastry that is usually associated with the Greek cuisines.
-However, this was embraced by the Lebanese and normally prepares it with the pistachio nuts, dripped with rose-water syrup.
-The thick, strong Arabic-style coffee, Ahweh, and the country’s national drink, Arak (alcoholic, colorless beverage made with anise) are commonly served together with the desert.
+The variety of fresh fruits makes Lebanon very popular for its after-dinner desserts.
+Figs, grapes, persimmons, tangerines, oranges, apples, and melons are great Baklava treats – a flaky, sweet pastry that is usually associated with Greek cuisines.
+However, this was embraced by the Lebanese who normally prepare it with pistachio nuts, dripped with rose-water syrup.
+The thick, strong Arabic-style coffee, Ahweh, and the country’s national drink, Arak (an alcoholic, colorless beverage made with anise) are commonly served together with the desert.

 Lebanese Biblical Wine and Food Excursion

-The Lebanese heritage can be traced back to the biblical time, or even further back.
-The bible mentions of wine and bread celebrated by Jews in foreign land – and that is and was Lebanon.
+The Lebanese heritage can be traced back to biblical times, or even further back.
+The Bible mentions of wine and bread celebrated by Jews in a foreign land – and that is and was Lebanon.
 For centuries, the culinary expertise of Lebanon was very popular across the Mediterranean.

 It’s not surprising that the Lebanese were famed for their great and warm hospitality.
-When you try to go in a Lebanese restaurant, you will be able to savor good and warmth cheer.
-Even the cook will go out just to greet you, and maybe you will be offered with a glass of wine with some tidbits of the house.
+When you try to go to a Lebanese restaurant, you will be able to savor good and warm cheer.
+Even the cook will go out just to greet you, and maybe you will be offered a glass of wine with some tidbits about the house.

 There’s an ancient tradition of warm hospitality in Lebanese culture.
-In Lebanese household, food is considered life and sharing it is considered as one of the greatest joys of living.
-Even during the simple dinners at home, there are a wide variety of dished presented on the table.
-They may be as simple a raw or pickled vegetables, bread and hummus, or a whole meal consisting of marinated, grilled meat or seafood, kebabs, salads, and desserts.
+In a Lebanese household, food is considered life, and sharing it is considered as one of the greatest joys of living.
+Even during simple dinners at home, there are a wide variety of dishes presented on the table.
+They may be as simple as raw or pickled vegetables, bread and hummus, or a whole meal consisting of marinated, grilled meat or seafood, kebabs, salads, and desserts.

-Read our previous article The perfect day trip from Nuremberg – Bamberg
+Read our next article The perfect day trip from Nuremberg – Bamberg